psychemedia/storytelling-notes/three-heads-well.md

 Once upon a time, and a very good time it was, though it wasn't in my time, nor in your time, nor any one else's time, there was a girl whose mother had died, and her father had married again.
 And her stepmother hated her because she was more beautiful than herself, and she was very cruel to her.
 She used to make her do all the servant's work, and never let her have any peace.
 At last, one day, the stepmother thought to get rid of her altogether; so she handed her a sieve and said to her: "Go, fill it at the Well of the World's End and bring it home to me full, or woe betide you."
 For she thought she would never be able to find the Well of the World's End, and, if she did, how could she bring home a sieve full of water?

 Well, the girl started off, and asked every one she met to tell her where was the Well of the World's End.
 But nobody knew, and she didn't know what to do, when a queer little old woman, all bent double, told her where it was, and how she could get to it.
 So she did what the old woman told her, and at last arrived at the Well of the World's End.
 But when she dipped the sieve in the cold, cold water, it all ran out again.
-She tried and she tried again, but every time it was the same ; and at last she sate down and cried as if her heart would break.
+She tried and she tried again, but every time it was the same; and at last she sate down and cried as if her heart would break.

 Suddenly she heard a croaking voice, and she looked up and saw a great frog with goggle eyes looking at her and speaking to her.